 According to the National Institute on Deafness and Other Communication Disorders, nearly one in five Americans have some degree of hearing loss in at least one ear.
-And once you reach the age of 65, that statistic becomes one out of three.
+And once you reach the age of 65, that statistic narrows to one out of three.

 Symptoms of temporary hearing loss

-Temporary hearing loss is often caused by exposure to loud noises, whether it be from a concert or job-related.
+Temporary hearing loss is often caused by exposure to loud noises, such as attending a concert or occupational exposure.
 Temporary hearing loss generally lasts for only a few hours before returning to normal.
 Symptoms of hearing loss include: difficulty understanding everyday conversations, a reduced ability to hear other noises around you and usually ringing in the ears.